cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingNetworkAgent/README.md

 If the agent runs successfully, you should see a returned JSON Object that is similar to the one shown below.
 ```
-{"Result":["Timeseries static data has been updated.","Timeseries client initialized.","Timeseries Data has been updated."]}
+{"Result":["Static data has been updated.","Timeseries client initialized.","Timeseries Data has been updated."]}
 ```